Workday/canvas-kit/modules/button/react/README.md

 # ToolbarDropdownButton

 > Button containing an icon or custom element.
 Icon may be a component from
-> [`canvas-kit-react-icon`](../../icon/react) or an svg element that is used in toolbars.
-By
+> [`canvas-kit-react-icon`](../../icon/react) or an svg element.
+By default, the button has a down
-> default, the button has a down chevron to the right indicating that it's a dropdown button.
+> chevron to the right indicating that it's a dropdown button.
+Note: This button is intended to be
+> used within a toolbar.

 ## Usage